 Time Limits For Claiming Industrial Deafness Compensation

-As with all personal injury claims, there are time limits for work injuries within which you have to file your claim.
-For industrial deafness which typically occurs over a long period of time, the time limit would typically be 3 years starting from the date that you became aware that your hearing loss was caused by your employment or the date that you should have reasonably been aware it was due to your employment, for example when your doctor diagnosed your hearing loss.
+As with most personal injury claims, there are usually time limits for work injuries within which you have to file your claim.
+In most cases, this would begin on the date of the workplace accident.
+For industrial deafness, though, which typically develops over a long period, the time limit may instead begin from the date you first knew, or could reasonably have known, that your hearing loss was linked to your employment.

 If you think you may be entitled to compensation for your hearing loss, it is best to seek advice from an experienced personal injury solicitor as soon as possible to maximise your chances of filing a successful hearing loss claim.